prehypotheses/.github/profile/README.md

 #### Environment Notes

-At a basic level, we may deploy the token classification model within a setting akin to the on below.
+At a basic level, we may deploy the token classification model within a setting akin to the one below.
+Important considerations

+* A named-entity-tagging module; <a href="https://arunmozhi.in/ner-annotator/">an example of an entity recognition tagging tool</a>.
+* Colour coded entities with tooltips vis-à-vis underpinning rules, regulations, etc.
+* A model fine-tuning & retraining workflow.

+and

+* The wherewithal to continuously evaluate performance via analysis of original redactions & corrected texts.
+* Continuous cost analysis.

 <br>

 <img src="a-simple-system.png" alt="A simple system" width="656.8" height="350.4">

 <br>
 <br>